Internal Service Layer

 )

-input_data = TargetInput.model_validate(payload)
+input_data = TargetInput.model_validate(source_data)

 zone = data_preprocessing_service(input_data, project_name="Example")

-direct_heat_integration_service(zone, {"state_id": "peak"})
+direct_heat_integration_service(zone, {"period_id": "peak"})

-indirect_heat_integration_service(zone, {"state_id": "peak"})
+indirect_heat_integration_service(zone, {"period_id": "peak"})

 Choosing Between Interfaces